Tabs

 When you install Windows on a hard drive, it automatically sets the partition scheme of your hard disk to MBR (Master Boot Record).
 Mac OS X doesn't support this partition scheme, but you can still install OS X Mountain Lion on a hard disk with the MBR partition scheme by modifying "OSInstall.mpkg" and "OSInstall", two installation files inside your Unibeast USB drive.
 This means that you can install Mac OS X on a hard drive that already has Windows installed.

 NOTE: You can apply this guide's method to the Kakewalk tool, with the same effect.
-However, the myHack tool and the iAtkos distro automatically apply the MBR patch when installing OS X Mountain Lion.
+The myHack tool and the iAtkos distro automatically apply the MBR patch when installing OS X Mountain Lion.
+This guide cannot be applied to Niresh's distro, which is distributed as an ISO file (and therefore cannot be written onto).

 Requirements: